OpenDataPlatform/simpleapp/docs/howto.md

 ### The sample (and simple) CreateTable application

-This HowTo is built around a sample application, which must be as simple as possible, to keep focus on launching method.
+This *HowTo* is built around a sample application, which must be as simple as possible, to keep focus on launching method.

 This application will:
 - Read a `.csv` file
 - Store data in `parquet` format, as a external Hive table, to validate usage of the Hive Metastore.
 This is achieved by using a Create Table As Select (CTAS) request.
 - Perform a count(*) to check table good health.

-The beauty of Spark is that all this can be expressed in a couple of line of code.
+The beauty of Spark is that all this can be expressed in a couple lines of code.

 The schema of the target table is defined by the SELECT part of the CTAS.
 This is configurable.
 For this sample, we will use `SELECT * FROM _src`, thus building the table with all fields of the `.csv` source file.

 As data source, we will use a `city_temperature.csv` file, providing dayly temperature on several cities, worlwide.
-But note this sample does not depend of the input schema.
+But note the code does not depends on input schema and could be used as is for other data set..

 There is a [java version](../java/src/main/java/simpleapp/CreateTable.java) and [pyspark version](../py/create_table.py) of this application.
 Both use the same set of input parameters